DITA

 The inability to scale documentation leads to missed deadlines lost revenue, and a weakened competitive position.
 Additionally, the resulting strain on documentation teams leads to burnout and decreased morale, severely impacting productivity, quality, and the timely delivery of crucial software updates and API documentation.

-Why DITA Content is Necessary for Scaling Technical Manuals
+Why DITA is the Key to Scaling Technical Manuals

 Scaling technical documentation effectively demands a structured approach that surpasses the limitations of traditional methods.
 DITA offers this structure, providing core functionalities designed to address the challenges we've discussed.